 These include consideration of economic climate, individual market performance, currency risk, competition, loss of talent and IT.

 In addition, the Company has a Risk Committee that meets regularly throughout the year.

 The Risk Committee is chaired by the Chief Operating Officer and has the Head of Equities, Director of Compliance and the Head of Corporate Finance (and Technical Director) as permanent members.
 This Committee is charged with monitoring risk exposures including those which arise through trading and holding financial instruments, corporate finance business, regulatory and compliance, capital adequacy and financial reporting risk.
 This Committee also has responsibility for monitoring the Group’s internal control environment.
 Finally, the Committee reviews financial performance against budgets and key performance indicators.

-There are two executive members and one non-executive member, who is the senior independent Director.
+There are three executive members and two non-executive members (including the Chairman).